 The Academy of Nutrition and Dietetics, which oversees the profession, creates educational standards for all dietetic professionals.
 This ensures that all dietetic professionals practice under the same code of ethics.
 It also ensures that all dietetic students nationwide are learning the same principles and receiving the same quality of education necessary to succeed in the professional world.

 Upon completing your collegiate-level coursework in nutrition, you’ll then become familiar with DICAS, the Dietetic Internship Centralized Application Service.
 This is the application required to pursue a Dietetic Internship.
-The Dietetic Internship is a year-long supervised experience required in order to sit for your state’s board certification exam.
+The Dietetic Internship is a year-long supervised experience required to sit for your state’s board certification exam.

 The Dietetic Internship is often the bridge between your academic studies and your professional career.
 This experience allows you to become familiar with a variety of settings, including but not limited to hospitals, outpatient clinics, food service management, research facilities, and schools.